Dealing with large classes

 - Get informal and formal feedback from students to get their views and opinions using tools on the CAD website.

 - Minute paper: stop the class early and ask students to respond briefly to: What was the most important thing you learned during this class?
 And what important question remains unanswered?
 Get feedback from the students by collecting their written responses.
-See Angelo and Cross (1993) and resources available on the CAD website.

 Encourage communication between the students